Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 Lots of retailers have deals going on this machine -- but we haven't seen any better than this one from Office Depot.
 HP model 15-da0086od features some killer components including a Core i7 CPU, 8GB of RAM and an enormous 1TB hard drive.

-Apple announced a new, more expensive of the beloved MacBook Air in October and Best Buy hds the previous edition discounted to $800.
-It was a good deal -- you get a fifth-gen Intel Core i5, 8GB of RAM and a 128GB hard drive -- on an older, though still great, laptop, if you can deal with the low-resolution screen.
+Apple announced a new, more expensive of the beloved MacBook Air in October and B&H has the previous edition discounted to $869.
+It's a good deal -- you get a fifth-gen Intel Core i5, 8GB of RAM and a 128GB hard drive -- on an older, though still great, laptop, if you can deal with the lower-resolution screen.

-Best Buy's deal has expired, but B&H has it for a slightly higher $849.
+Best Buy previously had it for $800 but that deal has expired.

-We don't know exactly which configuration Costco is selling with this promotion -- but the XPS 13 is one of the best all-around 13-inch laptops, and this is a significant discount.
+The XPS 13 is one of the best all-around 13-inch laptops, and this is a decent discount at Costco on a 13-inch model with a Core i7 processor.

 Costco's deal is live now and available online only through Nov.
 26 or while supplies last.